henriksb/RouterPassword-Lookup/README.md

 # Router Password Lookup

-Cross-platform script that scrapes all information from http://www.routerpasswords.com/ and saves it on your computer that allows for quick searching with nicely formatted output.
+Cross-platform script that scrapes all information from http://www.routerpasswords.com/ and saves it on your computer.
+A list is then generated, which allows for quick searching with a nicely formatted output.

 ![GIF](https://raw.githubusercontent.com/henriksb/RouterPassword-Lookup/master/RouterPasswordGIF.gif)